Private sector involvement: Context

-Although the term used to denote any kind of private-sector participation into an existing government program, such as, for example, family planning, or health care, it has come to signify the private sector's participation in the losses taken in cases of sovereign debt write downs, and, more specifically, "any kind of...contributions of the private sector in the context of sovereign financial distress."
+Although the term used to denote any kind of private-sector participation in an existing government program, such as, for example, family planning, or health care, it has come to signify the private sector's participation in the losses taken in cases of sovereign debt write downs, and, more specifically, "any kind of...contributions of the private sector in the context of sovereign financial distress."

 In the view of the International Monetary Fund, private sector involvement "in the resolution of financial crises is appropriate in order to have the burden of crisis resolution shared equitably with the official sector, strengthen market discipline, and, in the process, increase the efficiency of international capital markets and the ability of emerging market borrowers to protect themselves against volatility and contagion."
 The Fund claims that "a broad consensus has emerged among IMF member countries on the need to seek PSI in the resolution of crises."
 According to William R. Cline, “'PSI' has been the 1990s equivalent of 'bailing in the banks' in the 1980s."